Setting Emotional Boundaries in Relationships

 - Share personal information gradually and in a mutual way (give and take).

 If you are shifting the dynamic in the relationship you may feel resistance from the other person.
 This is normal and OK.
 Simply stick to your guns and continue to communicate your needs.
 Use the ”broken record technique” and repeat the same statement as many times as you need.
 Healthy relationships are a balance of give and take.
 In a healthy relationship you feel calm, safe, supported, respected, taken care of, and unconditionally accepted.
 You are forgiven without past offenses being brought up repeatedly, seeming acts of revenge or passive aggressive behaviors from the other person.
 You are free to be who you are and encouraged to be your best self.
 Good boundaries are a sign of emotional health, self-respect and strength.
 We teach people how to treat us.
 Set high standards for those you surround yourself with.
 Expect to be treated in the same loving way you treat them.
 You will soon find yourself surrounded by those who respect you, care about your needs and your feelings and treat you with kindness.
+My favorite book that I often refer clients to for positive relationship building is The Five Love Languages by Gary Chapman.

 I've created a helpful e-book: